7 Streams of Income: The Secret To Becoming a Millionaire

 This is why Dave Ramsey recommends investing in mutual funds vs single stocks.

-If stocks in a mutual fund go down in value, there’s others that can increase in price thus help keep the price from tanking.
+If stocks in a mutual fund go down in value, there are others that can increase in price, thus helping keep the price from tanking.

 Regarding your income, the same scenario rings true.

-Those of us that had only one income stream learned quickly that something needed to be done moving forward in order to keep money coming in no matter what happens.
+Those of us who had only one income stream learned quickly that something needed to be done moving forward in order to keep money coming in no matter what happens.

 Bottom Line